-Suzanna Long, Dean (124 Janssen Engineering Bldg.; 208-885-6596); Gabriel Potirniche, Associate Dean (125J Janssen Engineering Bldg.; 208-885-4049, engr-sss@uidaho.edu)
+Suzanna Long, Dean (124 Janssen Engineering Bldg.; 208-885-6596); Patricia Colberg, Associate Dean

-The mission of the College of Engineering is to prepare students for global professional practice, admission to advanced degree programs, leadership in their public and private lives, and life-long learning in their chosen professions.
+The mission of the College of Engineering is to prepare students for global professional practice, for admission to advanced degree programs, for leadership in their public and private lives, and for life-long learning in their chosen professions.
 We promote discovery, development, and dissemination of knowledge through excellence in research, and provide quality academic courses and continuing education to enhance the capability of practicing professionals.
-Through our scholarly activity, we have the responsibility to be a major contributor to our state, region, and nation's economic and technology base while contributing to the body of knowledge for an array of research topics.
+Through our scholarly activity, we have the responsibility to be a major contributor to our state, region, and nation's economic and technology base, while contributing to the body of knowledge for an array of research topics.